Models

 All models are specified in the configuration file models.json, which you can customize.
 This file is located in your working directory.
 You can add new models provided directly by OpenAI API and those supported by Langchain to this file.
 Configuration for Langchain wrapper is placed in langchain key.

-Adding custom LLMs via Langchain
+Adding custom LLMs via Langchain and Llama-index

-To add a new model using the Langchain wrapper in PyGPT, insert the model’s configuration details into the models.json file.
+To add a new model using the Langchain or Llama-index wrapper in PyGPT, insert the model’s configuration details into the models.json file.
 This should include the model’s name, its supported modes (either chat, completion, or both), the LLM provider (which can be either e.g. OpenAI or HuggingFace), and, if you are using a HuggingFace model, an optional API KEY.

 Example of models configuration - models.json: